JupyterPhysSciLab/Instructor_tools/README.md

 [Jupyter Physical Science Lab project](https://github.com/JupyterPhysSciLab).

 #### Current Menu Items:
-* Menu activated by the python command `import InstructorTools`.
+The menu is activated by the python command `import InstructorTools`.
-* Menu items to protect/unprotect selected cells.
-Protected cells cannot be edited or deleted by the user.
-This is a good way to prevent instructions and example code from being damaged by students.
-* Menu item for creating a data input table.
+* Create a data input table.
     * Table column and row labels can be locked once set.
     * Number of rows and columns must be chosen on initial creation.
     * Table will survive deletion of all cell output data.